That’s intense. I chained myself to the computer for 7 weeks.

 You don’t have to take a nap to get some “shut eye.”
 Research on eye health, and people who work at monitors, shows that all you have to do, to keep your eyes healthy, is take breaks.
 Even two minutes of keeping your eyes shut, is really helpful.
 Ten minutes are even better!
 While you’re talking on the phone, while you’re at work, get in the habit of SHUTTING YOUR EYES.
 Do it while you’re in the shower, too.
 (Maybe don’t do it while you’re driving your car or cooking at the stove.)

 Schedule breaks in your day.
 Just use your meals, workout, errands, meetings, or conference calls as your breaks in computer work so you don’t work more than 60-90 minutes at a time.
-While I was working 12-hour days writing this book, I didn’t go to the gym first thing in the morning, which would be my normal preference.
+While I was working 12-hour days writing, I didn’t go to the gym first thing in the morning, which would be my normal preference.
 (That way I get it done early!)
 Instead, I worked a couple of hours when I got up at 7 am, and then went to the gym as one of my breaks.
-(Did yoga and wore flip-flops on the Arc Trainer or in a spin class, since running and tennis were out.)
 This way I am not working for 4 or more hours at a time.
 Research shows 4 straight hours of the same task does not yield 4 hours of productivity.
 Nowhere close, in fact.

 I got through college with an “A” GPA by utilizing this principle.
 My strategy was to start classes at 8 a.m., and because I don’t have the attention span for 6-hour study sessions (does anyone?), I scheduled 90 minutes of study between classes.
 It kept me on campus, walking from class to a study area re-energizing me.
 And it forced me to use those 1-2 hour breaks between classes for studying.
 Some of my college friends scheduled 4 classes in a row, and then they’d go home exhausted.
 They’d go home and crash, killing hours of productivity.
 Several of them dropped out or got terrible grades and had to repeat classes.